sarajimenez/fatecompass/README.md

 FateCompass is a flexible pipeline to estimate dynamic **stochastic trajectories** of gene expression and **transcription factor activities** during **cell-fate decision** using **single-cell RNA seq data**.
 We combined a probabilistic framework with RNA velocities ([La Manno et al. 2018](https://doi.org/10.1038/s41586-018-0414-6) and [Bergen et al. 2020](https://doi.org/10.1038/s41586-018-0414-6)) or a differentiation potential to estimate transition probabilities and perform stochastic simulations.
 Also, we implemented a linear model of gene regulation ([Balwierz et al.2014](http://www.genome.org/cgi/doi/10.1101/gr.169508.113)) to learn transcription factor activities.
 Taking into account dynamic changes and correlations, we identified lineage-specific regulators.

-Scripts to reproduce results are available in the [reproducibility](reproducibility/scripts/) folder and are implemented in Matlab.

 :soon: **Python version and tool implementation coming soon!**

 ![](images/fatecompass.png)